California Psalms

 thick rain clouds coat the sky, painting a flatness

-braced in foothills, levers a criterion of height,
+stubby smoke proposes a criterion of height,

 I write a letter.